 Disclaimer: The Blog on ‘Shipping Industry’ is not a recommendation to buy / hold / sell any stock.
-The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 How Does the Shipping Industry Work?

 The international shipping industry is responsible for the carriage of around 90% of world trade.
 Without shipping, intercontinental trade, the bulk transport of raw materials, and the import/export of affordable food and manufactured goods would simply not be possible.

 Seaborne trade continues to expand, bringing benefits for consumers across the world through competitive freight costs.

 In this blog we will try to understand the shipping industry.

 Crude Tankers– VLCC, Suexmax and Aframax